Isle de Jean Charles, Louisiana: Environmental impact

 In order to facilitate the extraction and transportation of oil and natural gas, the Houma Navigation Canal was built.
 This man-made waterway connected Terrebonne Parish's largest and only city, Houma, to the Gulf of Mexico and was completed in 1962.
 It has been thought to have directly contributed to the degradation of the wetlands of southern Louisiana, especially those in Terrebonne Parish.
 Higher levels of water salinity from the adjacent bay and the increase of artificial waterways, pipelines, and smaller navigation canals have exacerbated the degradation of the wetlands east of the Houma Navigation Canal, where the Isle de Jean Charles is located.

+Education

+The community is in Terrebonne Parish School District.

+Additionally, the non-district public school École Pointe-au-Chien gives preferential admission to residents of Isle de Jean Charles.